cod1ng-studio/TRC20/README.md

 * If message was a transfer_from: sent tokens must be approved in favor sender (equivalent receiver approves tokens in favor sender).

+NOTE: the response must contain the body of the original message.

 This prevents the loss of tokens sent to a contract that does not support them.

 ### Implementation